arc-language/arc-lang/parser/PACKAGE.md

 	// EnterClassField is called when entering the classField production.
 	EnterClassField(c *ClassFieldContext)

+	// EnterEnumDecl is called when entering the enumDecl production.
+	EnterEnumDecl(c *EnumDeclContext)

+	// EnterEnumMember is called when entering the enumMember production.
+	EnterEnumMember(c *EnumMemberContext)

 	// EnterMethodDecl is called when entering the methodDecl production.
 	EnterMethodDecl(c *MethodDeclContext)